-18.5 ANCHOR BOLTS
+18.4 ANCHOR BOLTS

 Anchor bolts are bolts that are cast into the top of the concrete foundation and retain the mudsill.
-Anchor bolts primary function in this area, is to prevent the building from being displaced from its foundation during an earthquake.
+The anchor bolts primary function, is to prevent the building from being displaced from its foundation during an earthquake.
 Anchor bolts have grown in diameter over the years as have the nuts and washers that retain the mudsill.
 Generally speaking, the newer the building, the better resistance it will have to seismic activity.
-Due to the design of this building, anchor bolts are not visible and could not be evaluated.
+Anchor bolts are installed and are performing their intended function.

-18.6 BEAMS AND POSTS
+18.5 BEAMS AND POSTS